 The high-level environmental scan of the literature listed above identified a range of measures within the CQMC core sets as disparities-sensitive.
 The ACO/PCMH/PC core set had the most measures identified as disparities-sensitive by the literature (e.g., controlling high blood pressure, diabetes control, cervical cancer and breast cancer screening, and depression screening and management), which was likely due to the measure denominators including large populations generally associated with screenings and other prevention measures.
-The Pediatrics, OB/GYN, Cardiology, Orthopedics, Medical Oncology, and Behavioral Health core sets each had one or two measures identified as disparities-sensitive measures identified by the literature, including the 2012 NQF disparities-sensitive protocol.
+The Pediatrics, OB/GYN, Cardiology, Orthopedics, Me dical Oncology, and Behavioral Health core sets each had one or two measures identified as disparities - sensitive, while the HIV/Hepatitis C, Gastroenterology, and Neurology core sets did not have disparities - sensitive measures identified by the literature, including the 2012 NQF disparities-sensitive protocol.

 The Workgroup found the results of the environmental scan to be insufficient.
-It also noted that the NQF Disparities-Sensitive Protocol is 10 years old and may need to be revised, citing that the 14 percent benchmark was noted to be arbitrary, and using "prevalence" in the protocol may inadequately represent high-impact and low-volume illnesses, including those that may disproportionately impact underserved communities (e.g., sickle cell disease).
+It also noted that the NQF Disparities-Sensitive Protocol is 10 years old and may need to be revised, citing that the 14 percent benchmark was noted to be arbitrary, and that using "prevalence" in the protocol may inadequately represent high-impact and low-volume illnesses, including those that may disproportionately impact underserved communities (e.g., sickle cell disease).
+In addition, it is challenging to identify quality gaps where stratification of a measure has not yet occurred since data are not yet available.
 Therefore, a modified approach to identifying disparities-sensitive measures within the CQMC core sets was developed in conjunction with the Workgroup to address the limitations in the existing protocols.